emtiu/freebsd-outerbase/README.md

 ##### step 3: updating `/etc`

-Normally, `etcupdate` is meant to have a persistent database in `/var/db/etcupdate`.
-Here, a temporary storage location in `/tmp` used, which will be erased on reboot.
-This way, the operation takes longer, but leaves no clutter behind on the `/outer` partition.
+Normally, `etcupdate` maintains a persistent database in `/var/db/etcupdate` to save execution time on subsequent runs.
+Since the outer base uses a memory non-persistent memory filesystem for `/var/`, this database will be lost on reboot.
+This way, running `etcudpdate` takes considerably longer, but leaves no clutter behind on the small outer base's root partition.

 From `/usr/src`, run:

-    # etcupdate extract -D /outer/ -d /tmp/etcupdate
+    # etcupdate extract -D /outer/
-    # etcupdate -p -D /outer -d /tmp/etcupdate
+    # etcupdate -p -D /outer

 ##### step 4: installing